Communication privacy management theory

-Communication privacy management (CPM), originally known as communication boundary management, is a systematic research theory designed to develop an evidence-based understanding of the way people make decisions about revealing and concealing private information.
-CPM theory suggests that individuals maintain and coordinate privacy boundaries (the limits of what they are willing to share) with various communication partners depending on the perceived benefits and costs of information disclosure.
-It was first developed by Sandra Petronio in 1991.
-She believes disclosing private information will strengthen the connections with those around you. through negotiating Privacy boundaries we can better understand the rules for disclosure in relationships.
+Communication privacy management (CPM), originally known as communication boundary management, is a systematic research theory developed by Sandra Petronio in 1991.
+CPM theory aims to develop an evidence-based understanding of the way people make decisions about revealing and concealing private information.
+It suggests that individuals maintain and coordinate privacy boundaries (the limits of what they are willing to share) with various communication partners depending on the perceived benefits and costs of information disclosure.
+Petronio believes disclosing private information will strengthen one's connections with others, and that we can better understand the rules for disclosure in relationships through negotiating privacy boundaries.